 20. And Here is a Bonus: Buy a Lottery Ticket or Make a Bet

 Tax refunds are like “found money,” whether they are merely a drop in the bucket or a significant financial windfall.
-There are smart and fun ways on the best thing to do with the tax refund, which can be both challenging and rewarding at the same time.
+There are smart and fun options when it comes to the best thing to do with the tax refund, which can be both challenging and rewarding simultaneously.

-The answer to the question “what to do with your tax return” is to create an excellent financial or budget plan.
+The answer to the question “what should I do with my tax refund” is to create an excellent financial or budget plan.
 It should help you improve your financial situation but not to the extent of depriving yourself of some well-deserved rewards and indulgences.
+Are you still wondering how to spend your tax refund?
 Do some seamless planning to balance between smart and fun spending today.